vkaxcore/VKAX/doc/testnet-participation.md

 <br/>
 <br/>

-> [!WARNING]
-> Failure to follow instructions may result in an incorrect build!
+Failure to follow instructions may result in an incorrect build!
 The order is important, please ensure you review each step

 <br/>